stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   A quart bottle of whiskey was easily, though not cheaply, obtained in the rear of a dingy variety-store just off the Square in Eliot Street.
-The dirty-looking fellow who waited on me had a touch of the staring &ldquo;Innsmouth look&rdquo;, but was quite civil in his way;
+The dirty-looking fellow who waited on me had a touch of the staring  "Innsmouth look ", but was quite civil in his way;
-being perhaps used to the custom of such convivial strangers&mdash;truckmen, gold-buyers, and the like&mdash;as were occasionally in town.
+being perhaps used to the custom of such convivial strangers--truckmen, gold-buyers, and the like--as were occasionally in town.

-  Re&euml;ntering the Square I saw that luck was with me; for&mdash;shuffling out of Paine Street around the corner of the Gilman House&mdash;I glimpsed nothing less than the tall, lean, tattered form of old Zadok Allen himself.
+  Reëntering the Square I saw that luck was with me; for--shuffling out of Paine Street around the corner of the Gilman House--I glimpsed nothing less than the tall, lean, tattered form of old Zadok Allen himself.
 In accordance with my plan, I attracted his attention by brandishing my newly purchased bottle; and soon realised that he had begun to shuffle wistfully after me as I turned into Waite Street on my way to the most deserted region